pipiscrew/timeline/application/office.md

 Use slicers to filter data

-To use the Slicer the EXCEL must identify ta table..
-To do that, select a cell range (incl the headers), press CTRL+T (creates a table)

-then either way
+* To use the Slicer the EXCEL must identify ta table..
+To do that, select a cell range (incl the headers), press CTRL+T (creates a table), then either way
-a) a new tab will be available on ribbon 'Table Design', use 'Insert Slicer' button
+  * a) a new tab will be available on ribbon 'Table Design', use 'Insert Slicer' button
-b) ribbon > 'Insert', select 'Slicer' [ref](https://answers.microsoft.com/en-us/msoffice/forum/all/slicer-no-connection/0d180034-deb9-4ed6-b34d-46f8f695657c)
+  * b) ribbon > 'Insert', select 'Slicer' [ref](https://answers.microsoft.com/en-us/msoffice/forum/all/slicer-no-connection/0d180034-deb9-4ed6-b34d-46f8f695657c)

 ## See VBA (even is password protected)